-We use an ensemble of eddy-permitting (1⁄4 degree horizontal resolution) global ocean reanalyses.
-These are GloRanV14 (an improvement of GloSea5, MacLachlan et al., (2015)), C-GLORSv7 (Storto et al., 2016), GLORYS2V4 (Lellouche et al., 2013), and ORAP6 (Zuo et al., 2021).
-Together, these four reanalyses form a new Copernicus Marine Environment Monitoring Service (CMEMS) reanalyses ensemble, updating product ref 1 (see Table 1).
-We also use an eddy-resolving (1⁄2 degree) global ocean reanalysis, GLORYS12V1 (product ref 4).
-Each reanalysis uses the NEMO ocean model, but the sea-ice model and data assimilation techniques differ.
+We use an ensemble of eddy-permitting $(1/4^{\circ})$ horizontal resolution) global ocean reanalyses.
+These are GloRanV14 (an improvement on GloSea5; MacLachlan et al., 2015), C-GLORSv7 (Storto et al., 2016), GLORYS2V4 (Lellouche et al., 2013), and ORAP6 (Zuo et al., 2021).
+Together, these four reanalyses form a new Copernicus Marine Environment Monitoring Service (CMEMS) reanalysis ensemble, updating product ref.
+1 (see Table 1).
+We also use an eddyresolving (1/12°) global ocean reanalysis: GLORYS12V1 (product ref.
+4).
+Each reanalysis uses the NEMO (Nucleus for European Modelling of the Ocean) model, but the sea-ice model and data assimilation techniques differ.
 Each reanalysis is constrained by observations and is driven by atmospheric forcing from either ERA5 (Hersbach et al., 2020) or ERA-Interim (Dee et al., 2011) over the period 1993-2020, with GloRan extended to December 2021.
-They all assimilate satellite SLA, sea-ice concentrations, and in-situ temperature and salinity, and they either assimilate satellite sea surface temperature (SST) or implement SST nudging.
+They all assimilate satellite SLA, sea-ice concentrations, and in situ temperature and salinity, and they either assimilate satellite sea surface temperature (SST) or implement SST nudging.

-We compare the MOC and MHT from the ensemble with the SAMBA-based estimates of Kersalé et al. (2020; 2021), the altimeter-based estimate of Dong et al. (2021), and the energy-budget MHT estimates of Trenberth et al. (2019) and Mayer et al. (2022).
+We compare the MOC and MHT from the ensemble with the SAMBA-based estimates of Kersalé et al. (2020, 2021), the altimeter-based estimate of Dong et al. (2021), and the energy-budget MHT estimates of Trenberth et al. (2019b) and Mayer et al. (2022).